honewatson/Aura.Sql/README-PDO.md

 Bind Values
 -----------

-Instead of having to bind values to a prepared PDOStatement, you can call `bindValues()` directly on the `ExtendedPdo` instance, and those values will be bound to named placeholders in the next query.
+Instead of having to bind values to a prepared `PDOStatement`, you can call `bindValues()` directly on the `ExtendedPdo` instance, and those values will be bound to named placeholders in the next query.